amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 Create
 ========================================================

-You can create an object filling the form displayed.
+You can create an object by filling the form displayed.

-Others ways to create objects are proposed under the form creation.
+Other ways to create objects are proposed under the form creation.

 Example: